adamcaughron/rv32i_public/README.md

 The core currently supports the following features:
 - RV32I base ISA, v2.1
+- Zicsr extension for CSR instructions, v2.0

 The testbench supports the following modes of operation:
-- Execution of ".dump" files via conversion to backdoor-loadable initialization files
+- Execution of elf files via conversion to backdoor-loadable initialization files

 Verification status:
-- 37 out of 39 of the self-checking tests from the [sail-riscv](https://github.com/riscv/sail-riscv/tree/master/test/riscv-tests) repo are passing:
+- Many of the self-checking tests from the [sail-riscv](https://github.com/riscv/sail-riscv/tree/master/test/riscv-tests) repo are passing:
+  - All 39 `"rv32ui-p-*"` tests are passing
+  - The following `"rv32si-p-*"` tests are passing: `rv32si-p-scall`

 Getting Started
 ---------------